Khuplam Milui Lenthang: Ethnographic career

 God has used Dr Khuplam to reconstruct the once-lost Manmasi identity of the Kuki-Chin-Mizo people.
 In this connection, he has written a total of twenty-five books on their origin, genealogy and culture.
 In Across the Sabbath River (2000, Houghton Mifflin, New York), Hillel Halkin devoted the entire chapter 9 to introduce Dr Khuplam; the remaining chapters 10-12 also concern him.
 In the New York Times (18 September 2002), Hillel Halkin wrote, "Dr Khuplam was an extraordinary figure who had carried out extraordinary ethnographic research."
 On 21 November 1999, Hillel Halkin presented Dr. Khuplam a scroll of confirmation that states the Kuki, Chin and Mizo people are descendants of Manmasi, one of the twelve tribes of Israel.
 This occasion coincided with the fiftieth year of Dr. Khuplam's painstaking work.
 Unfortunately, owing to pecuniary shortages, he was unable to celebrate the Golden Jubilee as would have been appropriate.

 In the year 2001, Lars Goran Svensson of Sweden and 'Sister Angel', his assistant, met with Dr Khuplam.
 Guided by the spirit of God they had come to Manipur for a third time to seek out the lost tribes of Israel in order to bring them back to the Promised Land.
 They asked Dr Khuplam many questions pertaining to the identity of Manmasi (Manashe) tribe of Israel.
 Inspired and convinced by the responses that were based essentially on the age-old customs and traditions of the people, Lars has continued to support Dr Khuplam in his ongoing work up to here only.

 Publications

-As a researchers on the origins, culture and traditions of the Manmasi tribes, Dr. Khuplam had the following works to his credit:
+As a researchers on the origins, culture, and traditions of the Manmasi tribes, Dr. Khuplam has the following works to his credit: